Tomcat13/SportsAnalytics/README.md

 Last Updated 12/11/2025

 ## About Me
 My name is Thomas Reedy, and I am a recent graudate from Indiana University Indianapolis with my Masters in Applied Data Sceience and Sports Analytics.
-Sports has always been a huge part of my life (I swam Divion I in college and am currently competing in Ironman triathalons), and I am excited to merge this passion in a  professional, data-driven setting to deliver value to athletes and organizations.
+Sports has always been a huge part of my life (I swam Division I in college and am currently competing in Ironman triathalons), and I am excited to merge this passion in a  professional, data-driven setting to deliver value to athletes and organizations.

 ## Data Skills and Experience
 I have had ample experience in full-stack data workflows from building data pipelines, performing EDA and data cleaning/reconciliation, statistical modeling, machine learning, and deploying my results through dashboards or other applications.
 I have used these skills to contibute via internships and graudate projects for the NCAA, NBA teams, USOPC, sports-tech start ups, univeristy teams, data challenges, and graduate courses.